Clothing to Remotely Connect to Care

-Virtual medicine using telephone or video conferencing have been used, but their effectiveness has been limited because they rely on self-reporting by the patient.
-There is no way to predict which patients may face rapid health declines.
-The connectivity required may also exclude already marginalized populations, such as the cognitively or physically impaired, because virtual medicine solutions are typically designed for the able-minded and able-bodied majority.
+Virtual medicine using telephone or video conferencing have been used, but they rely on self-reporting by the patient.
+Internet-based solutions may also exclude at-risk citizens, such as cognitively or physically impaired individuals.

-Textile-based sensors integrated into garments like underwear, bras, tank tops and chest bands can continuously and ambiently capture data such as temperature, heart and lung health, breathing and movement.
-Leveraging Myant’s cloud-based platform, doctors and other health professionals can assess real-time and historical biometric data in conjunction with the patient’s existing health information to make more informed clinical decisions.
+Textile-based sensors integrated into garments such as underwear, bras, tank tops and chest bands can continuously and ambiently capture data such as temperature, heart and lung health, breathing and movement.
+Leveraging Myant’s cloud-based platform, doctors and other health professionals can assess real-time and historic biometric data in conjunction with the patient’s existing health information to make more informed clinical decisions.

-Machine learning algorithms on the Myant Platform will monitor the biometric data, flagging deviations from a patient’s normal baseline readings which could require a physician’s attention.
+Machine learning algorithms will monitor biometric data, flagging deviations from a patient’s normal readings, which could require a physician’s attention.
 This will help enhance virtual care for at-risk populations, especially the elderly who live alone and those in remote communities with limited access to specialized care.
-The result is more people connected to care at a time where traveling to a clinic or hospital may pose risks.
+The result is more people connected to care at a time where travelling to a clinic or hospital may pose risks.

 Beyond the COVID-19 crisis, the technology could be covered by employer extended healthcare plans, allowing increased monitoring for employees with heart conditions.